BA in Spanish & Linguistics

 Two additional electives:

-- One additional linguistics course, chosen from offerings in Spanish linguistics (listed above), general linguistics (CAS LX courses at or above the 400 level), or sociolinguistics (CAS AN 521), or another linguistics course with advisor approval
+- One additional linguistics course, chosen from offerings in Spanish linguistics (listed above) or general linguistics (CAS LX courses at or above the 300 level)

 - One additional Spanish course at the CAS LS 300 level or above in the area of advanced language, linguistics, culture, film, or literature; options include courses taken abroad, with advisor approval